fizzgig__env_auditor

 checks your .env file for credible secrets behind public prefixes.

-6 structural checks: NEXT_PUBLIC_ / VITE_ / EXPO_PUBLIC_ vars carrying high-entropy values that look like server-only secrets (with deterministic suppression for known publishable formats), duplicate keys (later wins, earlier silently lost), framework-prefix drift (mixing NEXT_PUBLIC_ with VITE_), whitespace around =, unmatched quotes, empty values.
-Catches the canonical "leaked admin key via NEXT_PUBLIC_" bug.
-Pass filename or is_example and it treats .env.example / .template files as documented placeholders rather than leaks.
+6 structural checks: NEXT_PUBLIC_ / VITE_ / EXPO_PUBLIC_ vars carrying high-entropy server-only secrets (deterministic suppression for known publishable formats), duplicate keys (later wins, earlier silently lost), framework-prefix drift (NEXT_PUBLIC_ alongside VITE_), whitespace around =, unmatched quotes, empty values.
+Pass is_example=true and .env.example files are treated as documented placeholders.

 caught a policy that would have leaked every user's comments. shipped a fix in 4 minutes.